vcc1432/commit-app/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.1.6.
 It implements the Github API and fetches the latest commits from the Angluar Material Repo https://api.github.com/repos/angular/material/commits.
-It will fetch the last 30 commits, which can be filtered in the frontend of the application.
-The user can filter by date range.
-This will trigger a request to the API to fetch all the commits within that date range.
+It will fetch the commits from last month, with the latest commit on top of the list.
+By selecting a date range, an API call will be triggered which fetches the commits within that date range.

+## Technical Decisions

 ## Available Scripts

+Before running the application, it is recommended to install the Angular CLI: `npm install -g @angular/cli`.
 In the project directory, you can run:

 ### Node Package Manager